SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/smart-rules-collection.md

 </tr>
 <tr>
 <td align="left"><a href="#alarm-operation">On alarm execute operation</a></td>
-<td align="left">If a certain alarm occurs, the specified operation will be sent to the device.</td>
+<td align="left">If a certain alarm occurs, the specified operation is sent back to the device that raised the alarm.</td>
 </tr>
 <tr>
 <td align="left"><a href="#threshold-explicit">On measurement explicit threshold create alarm</a></td>